8VIM/8VIM/README.md

 There is selection built in to the keyboard.
 If you move your finger from the right sector to the circle, the cursor will start moving left and selecting everything in it's path.
 Once you release, a selection keyboard will open up for various stupidities to do. (i.e. right-sector->circle->lift-finger)

 ##### Paste Functionality
-Moving your finger from left-sector->circle->lift-finger performs a paste of watever is in the clipboard.
+Moving your finger towards the right from left-sector->circle->lift-finger performs a paste of watever is in the clipboard.

 ###### Handwriting reinvented